The morning was really good for once – until the phone rang.

 Jocelyn stroked her jet black hair, just above her brow.
 She looked away into the distance, but there was nothing but the wall in front of her – that was where she looked.
 But her gaze was far away …

-“You know, Carrie, I really never made a secret of how much I admire you,” she then said to Carrie.
+“You know, Carrie, I really never made a secret of how much I admire you,” she then said.

 “Come on – ”